Idomeneus at the Gate Theatre

 Director Ellen McDougall has downsized the number of actors that would usually be required to take to the stage for this production in order to fit the intimate surroundings of the Gate Theatre.
 The five actors who make up the chorus of voices that recount the story of Idomeneus thrive under such direction, and this was a simplistic touch to a play with a dialogue that can be quite bamboozling at times.
 There is no lead role as the play rapidly switches between actors playing Idomeneus.
 At times speaking over one another, each actor embodies and analyses Idomeneus and his actions as they recount his story.
 There is a great rawness to this production and by the end the audience has truly absorbed Idomeneus, and his journey, as the stage is drenched in water, blood and guilt.

-Idomeneus is on at Gate Theatre until 19th July 2014, for further information or to book visit here.
+Idomeneus is at the Gate Theatre until 19th July 2014.
+For further information or to book visit the theatre’s website here.